wdi-sg/vignere_cipher/readme.md

 # Vigenere Cipher

-Implement a Vigenere Cipher using JavaScript.
+Implement a Vigenere Cipher using JavaScript or Ruby.
 You should be able to encode and decode a word when given a keyword.
 [Read the Wikipedia description here](http://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher#Description
 )

 A quick rundown of the steps: